microsoft/vscode-tslint/tslint/README.md

 # Quick fixes

 The extension supports some quick fixing of warnings.
-For warnings which support a quick fix a light bulp is shown when the cursor inside the warning's range.
+For warnings which support a quick fix a light bulp is shown when the cursor is positioned inside the warning's range.
 You can apply the quick fix by either clicking the light bulp or by executing the `Quick Fix` command.
 The following quick fixes are currently supported:
 - missing whitespace
 - missing semicolon
 - ' should be "